No More Heroes: Heroes' Paradise: Development

 On November 17, 2009, Famitsu magazine revealed that No More Heroes would receive a port to both the PlayStation 3 and Xbox 360 from the company feelplus.

 Shortly after the announcement of the game in November 2009, the North American and European publisher of the original, Ubisoft and Rising Star Games, announced that they would not be localizing the game.
 On June 28, 2010 Ignition Entertainment, when asked if they were publishing the game abroad, commented that they "were looking at it (but they) believe that another publisher will publish it."
 At Gamescom 2010 in August, Konami announced at their press conference that they were bringing only the PlayStation 3 version to North America and Europe in 2011 with added PlayStation Move support.
 A Press release was also given to provide additional information on the improvements made on the Western localization of the game.
 A North American release was formally announced on the PlayStation Blog by Jeff Reubenstein, formally unveiling the title's Move support as well as PS3 exclusivity.

 When the game was released in Japan, the PlayStation 3 version of the game was censored similar to its Wii predecessor attaining a "D" rating from CERO which is equivalent to a "Mature" rating from ESRB while the Xbox 360 version of the game remained uncensored similar to the North American release of its Wii predecessor causing it to receive a "Z" rating equivalent to the "Adult Only" rating from ESRB.
 However, the North American and European PlayStation 3 release of the game are uncensored.
 The Japanese Red Zone Edition, which is based on the international release, is similarly uncensored and received a "Z" rating from CERO.

-By pre-ordering from Amazon.co.jp, customers were awarded with bonus cards particular to each format of the game.
-PlayStation 3 owners were rewarded with the Cherry Card set, while Xbox 360 owners were rewarded with the Mango Card set.
-The cards featured semi-erotic poses from the female characters within the game.
+By pre-ordering from Amazon.co.jp, customers were awarded with bonus cards particular to each console version of the game.
+The cards featured the game's female characters in semi-erotic poses.